wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: I suppose we were all just a bit stressed?

-D3: Yes, sorry for torturing you Ken, it was nothing personal.
+Gertrude: Yes, sorry for torturing you Ken, it was nothing personal.

-D4: Does anyone else have a craving for tofu?
+Amelia: Does anyone else have a craving for tofu?

 Dorothy: _unties the dames_ well, no real harm done, I think Ken's a bit traumatised, but he's had worse.